SANIAGRG/Ml_Pipeline/README.md

-# ML Data Pipeline
+# ML Data Pipeline — End to End

 This project is a fully automated machine learning pipeline that scrapes live news headlines from BBC every day, cleans and labels them, trains a text classification model, tracks every experiment, and serves predictions through a REST API.
 The entire system runs locally on your machine using Docker — no cloud account or paid services required.
 It was built week by week as a hands-on learning project covering the full spectrum of modern ML engineering, from raw data ingestion all the way to model serving.
+The project is now complete end to end: a single `docker compose up -d` starts every service, including a live model that serves real predictions.

 ---